naftalimurgor/bitgesell-utxo-dump/README.md

 $ bitgesell-utxo-dump -f count,txid,vout,height,coinbase,amount,nsize,script,type,address # biggest file
 ```

-### How does this program work?
+### Getting started

-This program just iterates through all the entries in the LevelDB database at `~/.bitcoin/chainstate`.
+This program just iterates through all the entries in the LevelDB database at `~/.BGL/chainstate`.

-However, the data inside `~/.bitcoin/chainstate` has been _obfuscated_ (to prevent triggering anti-virus software) and _compressed_ (to reduce the size on disk), so it's far from being human-readable.
+However, the data inside `~/.BGL/chainstate` has been _obfuscated_ (to prevent triggering anti-virus software) and _compressed_ (to reduce the size on disk), so it's far from being human-readable.
 This script just deobfuscates each entry and decodes/decompresses the data to get human-readable data for each UTXO in the database.

 ![](assets/bitgesell-utxo-dump.png)